Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 Fredrick P. Niemann Esq.

 Suspect elderly abuse like that described on this page?
 Not sure what to do?
-Then contact Fredrick P. Niemann, an experienced New Jersey elder abuse and financial exploitation attorney toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Then contact Fredrick P. Niemann, an experienced New Jersey elder abuse and financial exploitation attorney at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

-He welcomes your inquires and you will find him easy to discuss your concerns in confidence and in private.
+He welcomes your inquiries, and you will find it easy to discuss your concerns in confidence and in private.